sosaemilio/hello-world-module/README.md

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description of your software}
 This software prints and custom text message created by me.
+I would like to be able to keep creating big scalable software that helps solving issues.

 {Describe your purpose for creating this software.}
-The purpose of this software is to test out the connection with Github and learning about readme.
+The purpose of this software is to test out the connection with Github and learning about markdown language for the upcoming projects.

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}